XSilent/jstoolbelt/README.md

 Like a Swiss Army Knife CLI for developers – written in Node.js.
 Will grow with my personal daily life as a developer.
-Maybe over time it might be usefull for others as well.
+Maybe over time it might be useful for others as well.

 ## Features